pthak006/ClimateBench/README.md

 ## Installation
 The example scripts provided here require [ESEm](https://github.com/duncanwp/ESEm) and a few other packages.
-Below the whole process of setting up the environment in described for a standard Ubuntu distribution.
-Same can be done for other linux variants with equivalent commands.
+Below is the whole process of setting up the environment described for a standard Ubuntu distribution.
+The same can be done for other Linux variants with equivalent commands.

-1. First upgrade your linux environment using the following command:
+1. First upgrade your Linux environment using the following command:
 ```
 sudo apt update
 ```